What are the average returns of the FTSE 100?

 What are the largest drawdowns for the FTSE 100?

-However, this does not reflect intra-year price movements.
-To capture the largest drops an investor may face, or what is known as a 'drawdown', we looked at daily price data for the FTSE 100 going back to its inception.
+However, this doesn’t reflect intra-year price movements.
+To capture the largest drops an investor may face, or what is known as a ‘drawdown’, we looked at daily price data for the FTSE 100 going back to its inception.

 |Trough date||Drawdown||Next 12 month return|

-Other major declines occurred during the Great Financial Crisis of 2007-2008, the current coronavirus crash and in 1987 following Black Monday, where investor panic and computer-driven trading models that followed portfolio insurance strategies precipitated the crash.
+Other notable declines occurred during the Great Financial Crisis of 2007 to 2008.
+In 1987 following Black Monday, investor panic and computer-driven trading models followed portfolio insurance strategies that precipitated the crash.

-This analysis shows that while these extreme market crashes are rare in nature, investors should reasonably expect the stock market to decline by more than -30% every ten years.
+This analysis shows that, while these sudden market crashes are rare in nature, investors should reasonably expect the stock market to decline by more than -30% every ten years.

-Falls of this magnitude can certainly be concerning for investors.
-But selling your investment in attempt to avoid further losses is generally not a good strategy.
-The table above shows that the FTSE 100 recovers a large part of its losses over the following 12 months after the index reaches a trough.
-It is important to note, though, that a +40% rise after a 53% decline does not leave you 13% down, but -34% down.
-A 50% drop requires your investment to rise by 100% to breakeven on your initial investment.
+The table above shows that the FTSE 100 recovered a large part of its losses over the following 12 months after the index reached a trough.
+It’s important to note, though, that a +40% rise after a 53% decline does not leave you 13% down, but still 34% down.
+A 50% drop requires your investment to rise by 100% to break even on your initial investment.